YouHaveTrouble/minecraft-optimization/README.md

 * Yatopia - "The combined power of Paper forks for maximum instability and unmaintainablity!" - [KennyTV's list of shame](https://github.com/KennyTV/list-of-shame).
 Nothing more to be said.
 * Any paid server jar that claims async anything - 99.99% chance of being a scam.
 * Bukkit/Craftbukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.
 * Any plugin/software that enables/disables/reloads plugins on runtime.
+See [this section](#plugins-enablingdisabling-other-plugins) to read why.

 ## Map pregen
 Map pregeneration is one of the most important steps in improving a low-budget server.
 This helps out servers that are hosted on a shared cpu/single core node the most, since they can't fully utilize async chunk loading.
 You can use a plugin such as [chunky](https://github.com/pop4959/Chunky) to pregenerate the world.
 Make sure to set up a world border so your players don't generate new chunks!
 Note that pregenning can sometimes take hours depending on the radius you set in the pregen plugin.